Au crépuscule du règne de Ouattara en Côte d’Ivoire.

 By Cheta Nwanze* Una see dat ball?
 Humble pie is a very interesting confectionery.
 It is something

-Africa's national football teams have failed to improve under foreign coaches and there is nothing to suggest that it will ever improve.
+Africa's men's national football teams have failed to improve under foreign coaches and there is nothing to suggest that this state of affairs will ever improve.